SAP/ui5-webcomponents-react/CONTRIBUTING.md

 - `(no label)`: The default status.
 - `contribution welcome`: The fix or enhancement is approved and you are invited to contribute to it.

 _It may happen that we add more labels to individual issues.
-These are used to describe the issue more granular, but you don't need to worry about that._
+These are used to describe the issue more granularly, but you don't need to worry about that._

 ## Contribute Code